 Since graduating in 2020 my portfolio has steadily grown, with both Autograph and Disability Arts Online commissioning me to produce work during the pandemic.
 My first self-published monograph "Tower Avenue" was shortlisted for the MACK book prize, and I was also a guest speaker at the Bristol Photography Symposium.
 Several of my works have also been selected to feature in an exhibition at the Brady Arts Centre in Tower Hamlets for Black History Month.
 Not only am I aiming to challenge media misrepresentations, through my work I hope to inspire young disabled people to follow their dreams.

-I am very proud to say I graduated from Middlesex University with a distinction grade MA in Photography last year, after having completed a BA in Photography the previous year where I attained a First.
+I am very proud to say I graduated from Middlesex University with a distinction grade MA in Photography, after having completed a BA in Photography where I attained a First.

-2016 - Middlesex BA Photography Year 2 show - Four Corners Gallery - UK
+2016 - Middlesex BA Photography Show - Four Corners Gallery - UK

 2016 - Taylor Wessing Photographic Portrait Prize - National Portrait Gallery - UK